dewi-alliance/hotspot-manufacturers/ugwan-pro.md

-A decentralized secured open network, world-wide roaming service, fair policy for long term maintenance, lower data transfer fee and public document/apply process, Helium network is linking all of the key factors together and leading to change the world's IoT data service mode, new IoT era is comming.
+A decentralized secured open network, world-wide roaming service, fair policy for long term maintenance, lower data transfer fee and public document/apply process, Helium network is linking all of the key factors together and leading to change the world's IoT data service mode, new IoT era is coming.

 ## Product Information
 uGW800(L) Pro are designed as Helium full-node hotspot for global market, support both indoor and outdoor deployment.
 'L' version support 4G LTE.

-To match with LoRaWAN regional parameters, uGW800 series will deliver to EU868/US915/AS923 firstly, then support more regional step by step, including CN470/RU864/IN865/AU915/KR920, etc.
+To match with LoRaWAN regional parameters, uGW800 series will deliver to EU868/US915/AS923 firstly, then support more regions step by step, including CN470/RU864/IN865/AU915/KR920, etc.